dynamsoft-docs/barcode-reader-docs/parameters/reference/mirror-mode.md

 ## Setting Methods
-`MirrorMode` is supported to be set through JSON template.
+`MirrorMode` can be set via JSON template.

 ### As JSON Parameter
 `MirrorMode` as a JSON parameter is a number value defined as below.